 With so many companies building Android phones, it's little surprise that Android partners tend to beat Apple to the market with innovations in the mobile space.
 Wireless charging, fast charging, NFC, 4G LTE, 5G, OLED displays, in-screen fingerprint sensors, water resistance and multilens cameras all landed on Android devices before iPhones, as well as software breakthroughs like true multitasking, copy and paste and multiwindow support.

 Of course, this isn't to say Apple hasn't delivered breakthroughs of its own.
-The iPhone 5s wasn't the first phone with a capacitive fingerprint sensor, but it was the first with one that worked reliably and securely, and the same can be said for the iPhone X and facial identification.
+The iPhone X wasn't the first phone with face recognition, but it was the first with one that worked reliably and securely.
 However, far more Android phones are released from a variety of vendors every year, so it's just a matter of scale that hardware running Google's platform is swifter to adapt.

 So then, iPhone or Android: Which should you choose?
 Both platforms have pros and cons, and, as with many purchase decisions, your choice will depend on what you value most.